Leveraging graph neural networks and mobility data for COVID-19 forecasting: Materials and methods

 \subsubsection{Data organization and standardization}

-The temporal data were standardized using the \textit{z-score}, a method that transforms the values of a variable to a scale with a mean of zero and a standard deviation of one:
+The temporal data were standardized using the \textit{z-score}, a scaler that transforms the values of a variable to a scale with a mean of zero and a standard deviation of one:

-where $ x$ is the input value, $ mu$ is the mean, and $ sigma$ is the standard deviation.
+where $ x$ is the input value, $\mu$ is the mean, and $\sigma$ is the standard deviation.
 This standardization ensures that the data are on the same scale, which benefits the models' training.

-The graph was backbone extracted for Brazil, reducing the initial number of edges above $65,000$ to just above $20,000$.
-For this, we use $\alpha=0.01$ and ensure that at least the 5 most weighted connections of each node are retained to ensure that no city was excluded from the analysis.
+The graph backbone was extracted for Brazil using the Disparity Filter, reducing the initial number of edges above $65,000$ to just over $20,000$.
+For this, we use $\alpha=0.01$ and ensure that at least the 5 most weighted connections of each node are retained to ensure that no city is excluded from the analysis.
 In the end, we have snapshots of the data, where each city (there are $5,385$ in total) is represented by a time series spanning $1,095$ days with information on reported COVID-19 cases.

-In the case of China, the backbone extraction of our graph initially comprised $205$ nodes and $19,046$ edges.
+In the case of China, the graph backbone extraction initially comprised $205$ nodes and $19,046$ edges.
 Using the same method with identical settings, we achieved a substantial decrease in the number of edges, culminating in slightly more than $980$ connections between all $205$ vertices.